RWMostert/Udacity-SDCND---P4-Advanced-Lane-Lines/README.md

 ![png](output_38_0.png)

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### Radius of Curvature

-I did this in the last 10 lines of the fit_lanes method in my `Advanced Lane Lines Project.ipynb` notebook
+I calculated the radius of curvature in the last 10 lines of the fit_lanes method in my `Advanced Lane Lines Project.ipynb` notebook

 Firstly I fit a second order polynomial (curve) to the left lane.
 I then used this fitted curve to calculate the angle of the left lane line's curvature.
 <br><br>